buguniao55555/tuya_ceiling_light_controller/readme.md

 control to the ceiling light mainly depends on sending messages to DP 51.
 RGB color is still to be tested.

+To turn on/off the light (basically the main switch), set DP20.

 |command | pos | range |
 |---|---|------|
 | turn on white light| byte 2 bit 1 | 0-1|